SIC Insurance Company

-SIC Insurance Company (formerly known as State Insurance Corporation) is a Ghanaian insurance company.
+SIC Insurance PLC (formerly known as State Insurance Corporation) is a Ghanaian insurance company.

 They are listed on the Stock Index of the Ghana Stock Exchange, the GSE All-Share Index.
 It was formed in February 1962.

 Operations

 Products

 SIC Insurance writes virtually all classes of short-term insurance including five which covers motor, fire, marine, aviation, general accident, and policies for the hospitality industry.

 Oil and gas

 In light of the oil found along the western coast of Ghana, SIC Insurance positioned itself to underwrite oil and gas and other ancillary businesses in Ghana.
 Further to this, Ghana Insurers Association (GIA) as a way of building capacity and positioning itself to adequately handle all related insurance on oil and energy risks, and form a pool.
 All insurances relating to exploration, drilling, to the production of oil and gas are placed in the pool and the core responsibility of the entire portfolio is managed by the appointed Manager.
 SIC Insurance was appointed as the pool manager based on their capital base, human resource capacity, and track record among other things.
 SIC Insurance's responsibility involves dealing with all the Ghana insurance companies participating in the pool, the clients and other stakeholders as well as the overseas re-insurers.